neuronsimulator/nrn/neuron/neuron/classes/parcon.rst

         the standard :func:`connect` statement.

-        If all the trees connected into a single cell have only one sid, the simulation is numerically identical to :meth:`ParallelTransfer.splitcell` which is numerically identical to all the trees connected together on a single cpu to form one cell.
+        If all the trees connected into a single cell have only one sid, the simulation is numerically identical to :meth:`ParallelContext.splitcell` which is numerically identical to all the trees connected together on a single cpu to form one cell.
         If one or more of the trees has two sids, then numerical accuracy,